 or ultrasound.
 These can see whether there's a mass of leukemia cells in the chest

 that could affect breathing or blood circulation.
 They also can rule out other possible

 causes of a child's symptoms.

-aspiration and biopsy.
-The doctor puts a needle into a large bone, usually
+and biopsy.
+The doctor puts a needle into a large bone, usually the hip,

-the hip, and removes a small amount of bone marrow.
-Then the lab does these tests
+and removes a small amount of bone marrow.
+Then the lab does these tests on the bone

 Flow cytometry tests.
 Doctors look at the cancer cells and figure

 out the type of leukemia.
 This is important because treatment differs depending on